On Hypothesis Transfer Learning of Functional Linear Models: Proofs for Section

 which leads to

 Therefore, Equation (\ref{asymptotic eigenvalue}) holds.
-One can now replace the common eigenfunctions $\phi_j$ in the proofs of Lemma \ref{lemma1} to Lemma \ref{Tony's lemma6} by $\phi_j^{(0)}$, and it is not hard to check the results still hold. \end{proof}
+One can now replace the common eigenfunctions $\phi_j$ by $\phi_j^{(0)}$ in the proofs of Lemma~\ref{lemma1} to Lemma~\ref{Tony's lemma6}, and it is not hard to check that the results still hold. \end{proof}